An Overview of Lake Tahoe Shoreline Neighborhoods

 North Lake Tahoe

-North Lake Tahoe has a wide range of lakefront selections along a nine mile stretch from the Nevada border to Tahoe City.
+North Lake Tahoe has a wide range of near shoreline and lakefront selections along a nine mile stretch from the Nevada border to Tahoe City.

 Neighborhoods include: Tahoe City, Lake Forest, Dollar Point, Agate Bay, Carnelian Bay, Tahoe Vista and King’s Beach.